ainc/ainc-2018/_blog/why-senior-devs-should-consider-leading-a-bootcamp.md

 It is present in most all of the narratives in pop culture.
-For example in the Matrix, Keaunu Reeves’ character, Neo, achieves the objective and wins the day, but he wasn’t without help.
-If not for Lawerence Fishburnes’ character, Morpheus, Neo would not know the way, would not be made aware of the pitfalls, and would experience certain defeat.
+For example in the Matrix, Keanu Reeves’ character, Neo, achieves the objective and wins the day, but he wasn’t without help.
+If not for Laurence Fishburnes’ character, Morpheus, Neo would not know the way, would not be made aware of the pitfalls, and would experience certain defeat.
 If not for Neo’s love interest, Trinity, he would not be inspired to overcome and conquer the day, but that is an aside for now.

 The missing component, as described in the Hero’s Journey, is a mentor.
-Neo had Morpheus, Luke had Obi Wan, [Junuh had Bagger Vance](https://www.youtube.com/watch?v=_2l53XaK010), Kobe had Jordan, Zuckerberg had Jobs, and most certainly for anyone learning to code in Awesome Inc’s Web Developer Bootcamp they have our Instructors (cheap plug, but yeah, it is true).
+Neo had Morpheus, Luke had Obi Wan, [Junuh had Bagger Vance](https://www.youtube.com/watch?v=_2l53XaK010), Kobe had Jordan, Zuckerberg had Jobs, and most certainly for anyone learning to code in [Awesome Inc’s Web Developer Bootcamp](https://www.awesomeinc.org/bootcamp) they have our Instructors (cheap plug, but yeah, it is true).